Quick Look at Modifying Carry Guns

 Why Changes Lead to Extra Weight on Carry Guns

-A carry weapon is used differently than other firearms.
+A carry weapon is used differently from other firearms.
 It moves with you through daily tasks.
 It must work quickly in close quarters.

 That’s why changes that seem small can add up.
-An extended magazine release might help on the range but also snag your shirt during a draw.
-A lighter trigger may improve speed in training but raise questions if the gun is fired in a defensive situation.
+An extended magazine release might help on the range, but it also snags your shirt during a draw.
+A lighter trigger may improve speed in training, but raises questions if the gun is fired in a defensive situation.

 Before changing anything, consider whether the upgrade helps with the requirements of your daily carry, including consistent access and safe use under stress.